ikuper/satania.moe/README.md

 # All Hail Tanya
 Before I start anything, huge thanks to Pizzacus for such quality post, it gave me inspiration for my ITGS IA (School Project).
+I am a highschool student in Hong Kong and I have no idea what I am doing...but anyway...

 # Tanya: The Best Girl ever.
 This is a website for those who wanna praise Tanya, I built this website for my School Project, ITGS IA.
 You can actually browse it at <https://tanya.moe>